Looking for the best Niagara on the Lake restaurants? You’ve come to the right place!

-Our guide to the best Niagara on the Lake restaurants features everything from fancy fine dining to cozy pubs and cute cafes.
+Our guide to the Niagara on the Lake restaurant scene features everything from fancy fine dining to cozy pubs, cute cafes, pizzerias and sushi joints.

 The historic town of Niagara on the Lake is one of Canada’s most prestigious food and drink destinations.
 Long before vinis vinifera grapes from Europe were planted here, Niagara region was famous for farming pears, peaches and cherries.

 Today, the region has exploded as a world-class destination for wine tourism.
 Paired with the downtown’s charming historic architecture and nearby fort, its one of the best weekend getaways from Toronto.

 The most romantic Niagara on the Lake restaurants can be found inside the tiny towns clutch of luxury boutique hotels.
 Farm-to-table dining is the norm here as local chefs are spoilt for choice when it comes to fresh local produce, cheese and charcuterie.

 If you’re in the region for a wine tour, we’ve created a helpful list featuring each of the Niagara on the Lake winery restaurants.
 There’s really nothing more romantic then enjoying a decadent dinner while watching the sunset over a verdant vineyard.

 The region draws plenty of luxury travellers keen to splurge on helicopter rides over Niagara Falls, VIP winery tours, soothing spa treatments and award-winning restaurants.

 But you don’t have to feel like you have to break the bank when searching for Niagara on the Lake restaurants.
 There are plenty of affordable local dining options from sushi bars to cozy pubs and cute cafes.

 Niagara on the Lake Winery Restaurants